neuronstar/ts-diffusion/docs/index.md

    2. Specify python version, e.g. `poetry env use 3.10.8`.
    3. Install dependencies: `poetry install`
 3. If you really hate poetry, please use the `requirements.txt`.
 This file is automatically updated by poetry though the poetry-export hook.
 Any manual changes to this `requirements.txt` file will be overwritten by pre-commit.
+4. All contents in the `datasets` folder is excluded from git.

 ## Datasets